rakshitagarwal/rakshitagarwal/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=Full+Stack+web+Developer;More+than+1500+Hours+Hard+Work;More+than+200+sleepless+nights)](https://git.io/typing-svg)

 <h3> Hi there!
 I'm Rakshit, and I'm an aspiring MERN Full Stack Web Developer.</h3>
  I like to design all kinds of things.
 I specialize in front-end and back-end development.
-I have a passion for making beautiful interfaces with excellent usability. 🧑‍💻
+I have a passion for developing projects with excellent usability. 🧑‍💻

 Currently, I'm skilled in AWS Cloud Computing and I have completed my B.Tech degree in Computer Science & Engineering in 2019.